markfinger/django-node/README.md

 - Background processes, such as file watchers
 - WebSockets

+Behind the scenes, django-node will connect to either a pre-existing instance of [django-node-server](https://github.com/markfinger/django-node-server) or will create an instance as a subprocess.

-Additionally, django-node provides bindings and utilites to integrate Node and NPM into a Django application.
+Additionally, django-node provides a number of bindings and utilites to assist with integrating Node and NPM into a Django application.

 **Please note** that django-node is a work in progress.
 In particular, the JS services API is prone to change as issues are identified and fixed.